Day 1: Arrival-Arusha

-Upon arrival at Kilimanjaro international airport you will be met and transferred to Tulia hotel for overnight on Bed and breakfast.
+Upon arrival at Kilimanjaro international airport you will be met and transferred to Gran Melia Arusha for overnight on Bed and breakfast

-Today after breakfast, you will be picked up by your safari guide and drive to Lake Manyara National Park.
-Later on you will drive to Karatu for overnight at Kudu Public Campsite
+Today after breakfast, you will be picked up from Arusha by your safari guide and drive to Lake Manyara National Park.
+For a game drive.
+Overnight at Lake Manyara Kilimamoja Lodge.

 Lake Manyara is a beautiful little park which is famous for its tree-climbing lions, elephants and large troops of baboons.
 The park is home to an amazing variety of birds and animals considering its small size.
 A short visit to this serene park will greatly diversify your safari experience as the lush green jungle habitat is of stark contrast to the other parks you will visit during your safari.

-Today after breakfast you will drive with your lunch box to Serengeti national park.
+Today after breakfast you will drive with your lunch box to central of Serengeti national park

 Breakfast, lunch and dinner provided.
 Drinking water will be provided every day per person.